About conventional colon surgery:

 - If you take medication on a daily basis, discuss this with your surgeon prior to surgery as you may need to take some or all of the medication on the day of surgery with a sip of water.
 If you take aspirin, Vitamin E, blood thinners or arthritis medication, discuss this with your surgeon so they can be stopped at the proper time before your surgery.

 - You will need to ask your surgeon or his/her office staff what specifically is required in preparation for your surgery.

-- The surgery is performed under anesthesia (see above), so that the patient will not feel pain during the procedure.
+- The surgery is performed under anesthesia (see above), so that you will not feel pain during the procedure.

-- A laparoscope (a tiny telescope) connected to a special camera is inserted through the cannula.
+- A laparoscope (a tiny telescope) connected to a special camera is inserted through the port.
 This gives the surgeon a magnified view of the patient’s internal organs on a television screen.

-- Other cannulas are inserted which allow your surgeon to see the internal organs and make a decision on the proper diagnosis or treatment
+- Other ports are inserted which allow your surgeon to see the internal organs and make a decision on the proper diagnosis or treatment.

 - After the surgeon completes the operation, the small incisions are closed with absorbable sutures or with surgical tapes.